 The presence of a central point mass can qualitatively alter the structure of caustics and critical lines in a lensing system, as described in detail by Mao et al. (2001).
-For the purposes of this paper, the relevant aspect is that above a critical black hole mass (a few per cent of the total mass inside the critical curve), the usual radial caustic can be destroyed, and all source-plane positions inside the tangential caustic become quadruply imaged.
-Hence the observability and location of a counter-image, for a source located in an "otherwise-naked cusp", can become sensitive to the presence and mass of a central black hole.
+For the purposes of this paper, the relevant aspect is that above a critical BH mass (a few per cent of the total mass inside the critical curve), the usual radial caustic can be destroyed, and all source-plane positions inside the tangential caustic become quadruply imaged.
+Hence, the observability and location of a counterimage, for a source located in an 'otherwisenaked cusp', can become sensitive to the presence and mass of a central BH.
 We illustrate this situation, as it applies specifically to Abell 1201, in Fig. 6 (see fig. 3 of Mao et al. for a more general description).
-Here, as before, the model is constrained using only the three sister-images identified on the main arc (A1b, A1c, A1f), and the stellar mass-to-light ratio $(\Upsilon)$ and shear $(\gamma, \theta)$ are re-fit in each panel, assuming a fixed black hole mass which increases from panel to panel.
-For relatively small values of the black-hole mass, $M{\rm BH} \lesssim 0.3 \times 10^{10} \, \rm M{\odot}$ , the caustic structure is complex, and a highly demagnified image is produced at extremely small separation ( $\lesssim 0.1 \,\mathrm{arcsec}$ ) from the lens centre.
-For more massive black holes $(M{\rm BH} \approx 0.5 \times 10^{10} \, {\rm M}{\odot})$ ,
+Here, as before, the model is constrained using only the three sister images identified on the main arc (A1b, A1c, A1f), and the stellar mass-to-light ratio (Υ) and shear (γ , θ) are refit in each panel, assuming a fixed BH mass that increases from panel to panel.
+For relatively small values of the BH mass, $M{\rm BH} \leq 0.3 \times 10^{10} \, {\rm M{\odot}}$, the caustic structure is complex, and a highly demagnified image is produced at extremely small separation (≤ 0.1 arcsec) from the lens centre.
+For more massive BHs ($M{\rm BH} \approx 0.5 \times 10^{10} \ {\rm M{\odot}}$), there is only a single caustic, and the fourth image begins to extend away from the lens centre.